 Your holiday allowance rights

-If you’re employed in the UK and work five days a week, you should receive a bare minimum of 28 days paid annual leave.
-In other words, you are entitled by law every holiday year to 5.6 weeks of paid holiday.
-In some workplaces this includes public and bank holidays, in others it doesn’t.
+If you’re employed in the UK and work five days a week, you have the right to a minimum of 28 days paid annual leave.
+This is your statutory entitlement, which translates to 5.6 weeks of paid holiday.
+It's important to note that this 28-day minimum may or may not include public and bank holidays, depending on your employer's policy.

 Some employers might provide more than the minimum holiday allowance as part of their benefits package or contractual agreements with individual workers.
 It's common that longer-serving company members get higher amounts of leave - e.g. 1 extra day of leave per year worked, up to a reasonable maximum.